 - ½ cup Palm Shortening, Coconut Oil, or Real Butter

-- 1 egg (I've never tried it, but I'm sure an egg replacer - including flax or chia - would work fine)
+- 1 egg (I've never tried it, but an egg replacer may work)

 - ⅔ cup water (approx. depending on consistency - add a little at a time - not too wet, not too dry.)